Non-Contradiction/JuliaCall/cran-comments.md

+## Resubmission
+This is a resubmission.
+In this version I have:

+* Single quote the software name 'Julia' in the Title.

+* Remove "The 'JuliaCall' package" in the Description in order to reduce redundancy.

+* Use CRAN template for MIT license and change the LICENSE file.

 ## Test environments
 * local OS X 10.12, R 3.4.0
 * OS X 10.12 (on travis-ci), R 3.4.1 and R-devel